"

 The first case story is Better Together: Better Together: Creating Alternative Settings to Reduce Conflict Among Youth in Lebanon.
 Upcoming community psychologist Ramy Barhouche shares a case study of an effort in Lebanon within the Nongovernmental Organization (NGO) sector to collaboratively create alternative and preventive settings to reduce discrimination and prejudice and develop collaborative living and conflict transformation among youth and young adults.
 Barhouche provides important historical context and rationale for using a process-based relational approach to develop the relationships for collaboration.

 The second case story is Promoting Community-Driven Change in Family and Community Systems to Support Girls’ Holistic Development in Senegal.
 Dr. Judi Aubel draws you into the country of Senegal, Africa where you get to see the lives of a place often called, “The Gateway to Africa”.
-The case study describes an innovative program designed to address the issue of female genital mutilation (FGM) a seldom-discussed subject, but here we are going beyond the most popular topics and centering and raising the voices of Senegalese girls and women.
-Come with us.
-You’ll never be the same again.
+The case study describes an innovative program designed to address the issue of female genital mutilation (FGM) a seldom-discussed subject, but here we are going beyond the most popular topics, thus centering and raising the voices of Senegalese girls and women.
+Read on!
+You’ll never be the same again!

 Feedback/Errata